Henry Reed (American football)

-Henry Elax Reed Jr. (born January 15, 1948) is an American former professional football defensive end who played four seasons with the New York Giants of the National Football League (NFL).
+Henry Elax Reed Jr. (born January 15, 1948) is an American former professional football player who was a defensive end for four seasons with the New York Giants of the National Football League (NFL).
 He was selected by the Giants in the tenth round of the 1971 NFL draft.
-He first enrolled at Iowa Central Community College before transferring to Weber State University.
+He first enrolled at Iowa Central Community College before transferring to play college football for the Weber State Wildcats.

 Early life and college

 Henry Elax Reed Jr. was born on January 15, 1948, in Detroit, Michigan.
 He attended Northwestern High School in Detroit.

-Reed played college football at Iowa Central Community College from 1967 to 1968, and for the Weber State Wildcats from 1969 to 1970.
+Reed played college football at Iowa Central Community College from 1967 to 1968, and at Weber State University from 1969 to 1970.

 He was named a Kodak first-team All-American and a first-team All-Big Sky Conference selection in 1970.
 He played in the East-West Shrine Game after his senior year.
 Reed was inducted into the Weber State Athletics Hall of Fame in 2001.